100 Sights in Hamburg, Germany (with Map and Images)

 The Thalia Theater is one of the three state-owned theatres in Hamburg, Germany.
 It was founded in 1843 by Charles Maurice Schwartzenberger and named after the muse Thalia.
 Today, it is home to one of Germany's most famous ensembles and stages around 9 new plays per season.
 Current theatre manager is Joachim Lux, who in 2009/10 succeeded Ulrich Khuon.

-The Speicherstadtmuseum documents the building and usage history of the historic Speicherstadt in Hamburg.
-It is located in the room - equally ground floor - of the memory block L of 1888, which was built in the style of neo -Gothic according to a design by the Hamburg architect Georg Thielen and which still has the originals of recessed skeletal construction made of blacksmiths in the part used by the Speicherstadtmuseum.
-The museum is conveniently located on the Sandtorkai 36 in the neighborhood of HafenCity, the Miniature Miniatur Wunderland model railway line, the Hamburg Dungeon and the Spice Museum and can best be reached via the subway line 3.
+The Speicherstadt Museum documents the history of construction and use of the historic Speicherstadt in Hamburg.
+It is located in the room – on the ground floor – of the 1888 storage block L, which was built according to a design by the Hamburg architect Georg Thielen in the neo-Gothic style and which still has the original riveted skeleton construction made of wrought iron in the part used by the Speicherstadt Museum.
+The museum is conveniently located at Am Sandtorkai 36 in the vicinity of HafenCity, the Miniatur Wunderland model railway site, the Hamburg Dungeon and the Spice Museum, and is best reached via subway line 3.

 The Old Elbe Park in Hamburg is a listed public green space between the districts of Neustadt and St. Pauli.
 It is part of Hamburg's historic ramparts and connects the Planten un Blomen park to the north with the Stintfang, a prominent hill above the St. Pauli Landungsbrücken.
 The Old Elbe Park is dominated by the Bismarck monument erected in 1906 by the sculptor Hugo Lederer.
 The name Alter Elbpark has also existed since 1906.